Azure/meta-azure-service-broker/docs/azure-mysql-db.md

   {
     "resourceGroup": "<resource-group>",        // [Required] Unique.
-Only allow up to 90 characters "location": "<azure-region-name>",          // [Required] support westus and northeurope only "mysqlServerName": "<mysql-server-name>",     // [Required] Unique. sqlServerName cannot be empty or null.
+Only allow up to 90 characters "location": "<azure-region-name>",          // [Required] support westus and northeurope only "mysqlServerName": "<server-name>",         // [Required] Unique. sqlServerName cannot be empty or null.
 It can contain only lowercase letters, numbers and '-', but can't start or end with '-' or have more than 63 characters.
     "mysqlServerParameters": {
         "allowMysqlServerFirewallRules": [      // [Optional] If present, ruleName, startIpAddress and endIpAddress are mandatory in every rule.
             {
-                "ruleName": "<rule-name-0>",
+                "ruleName": "<rule-name-0>",    // The rule name can only contain 0-9, a-z, A-Z, -, _, and cannot exceed 128 characters
                 "startIpAddress": "xx.xx.xx.xx",
                 "endIpAddress": "xx.xx.xx.xx"
             },